LizEve/LSU_Herbarium_Imaging_Scripts/Setup.md

 #### 2.1a Log files

-- Files are written to output logs based on date modified.
+- Files are written to output logs based on the date that the log is written.
+- If desired there is a depreciated version where logs are made based on the date the file was last modified.
 Modification date is the last time the contents of the file were altered; simply renaming the file itself should not change the modification date.
-- File creation date is complicated to acquire on Linux machines, so I am using modification date which should server our purposes.
 - Rsync logs are similar to the organizing logs.
 They are named based on the date and a trailing custom string.
 - For LSU the log names will contain the date, the word 'server' to indicate they are logs for server upload, and the computer they are imaged on.